-World Renew has been richly blessed to be part of the Canadian Foodgrains Bank since its beginning in 1984.
-That's more than 30 years of grains harvested across Canada to support communities around the world, more than 30 years of partnership with Christian churches and church-based organizations, and more than 30 years of effectively responding to hunger worldwide.
+World Renew has been richly blessed to be part of the Canadian Foodgrains Bank since its beginning in 1983.
+That's 35 years of grains harvested across Canada to support communities around the world, 35 years of partnership with Christian churches and church-based organizations, and 35 years of effectively responding to hunger worldwide.

 As a result, World Renew is able to multiply ministry and help even more people because of the Canadian Foodgrains Bank.